SorathF/Restaurant-Sales-Performance-Analysis-Dashboard/README.md

 • Created a conditional column to derive Subcategory from Item Name, filling gaps in the product hierarchy.

 ## Data Modeling
-After cleaning, a star-schema data model was built by connecting the fact table with the dimension tables.
+After cleaning, a star schema data model was built by connecting the fact table to the dimension tables.

 ## Data Analysis
-DAX measures were created to calculate following metrics:
+DAX measures were created to calculate the following metrics:

 • Total Sales